 Now it appears that Aardvark-type social answers may become answers that appear in Google Search results, as seen in the Google patent application from May.
-It’s also possible that, given Google’s latest foray into social networking, that a question and answer service based upon Aardvark might play a larger role in Google’s social networking applications.
+Given Google’s latest foray into social networking, it’s also possible that a question and answer service based upon Aardvark might play a larger role in Google’s social networking applications.

 I would go into more depth about how the question and answer service works here, but I think you might be better served by spending time with the Large Scale Social Search Engine paper.
 Instead, here’s the Google patent application:

 Invented by Max Ventilla, Damon Horowitz, Robert J. Spiro, Nathan Stoll

 Assigned to Google

 Published May 5, 2011

 Filed: October 29, 2010

 Methods, systems, and apparatus, including computer programs encoded on a computer storage medium, for a social search engine.
 In one aspect, a method includes receiving a question from an asker in which the question is associated with one or more topics; selecting candidate answerers based at least partly on each answerer’s respective relationship to the asker; sending the question successively to groups of one or more candidate answerers according to the ranking until an answer is received from a particular one of the candidate answerers; and sending to the asker the received answer and information that identifies the particular answerer.

 The patent is assigned to Google, but the inventors listed are originally from Aardvark.